 Greyhound and the National Runaway Safeline Offer Runaway Youth Free Bus Tickets Home During the Holidays

-DALLAS, Dec.
-20, 2021 /PRNewswire/ -- Greyhound, the largest provider of intercity bus transportation in North America, is providing vital transportation this holiday season with its long-standing 'Home Free' program, helping runaway, homeless, and exploited youth between the ages of 12 and 21 reunite with their families (or legal guardians) through a free bus ticket home or to a stable and safe place.
-2021 marks the 34th consecutive year Greyhound has provided the free program, demonstrating its commitment to serve communities nationwide.
+LUBBOCK, Texas (KCBD) - Greyhound, the largest provider of intercity bus transportation in North America, is providing vital transportation this holiday season with its long-standing ‘Home Free’ program, helping runaway, homeless, and exploited youth between the ages of 12 and 21 reunite with their families (or legal guardians) through a free bus ticket home or to a stable and safe place.
+2021 marks the 34th consecutive year Greyhound has provided the free program, demonstrating its commitment to serving communities nationwide.

 To extend the program and provide this service on a greater scale, Greyhound has partnered with the National Runaway Safeline (NRS) since 1995.
 NRS, celebrating its 50th anniversary this year, is an organization that helps keep runaway and homeless youth safe.